nextpyp/prismpyp/docs/train.md

       --use-fft
     ```

-> The `--use-fft` flag enables Fourier-domain preprocessing, which is useful for training frequency-based representations.

 ## 4. Notes on Checkpoints

 If you’d rather start from scratch or use your own pretrained model, omit the `--resume` flag or point it to a different `.pth.tar` checkpoint.